Written by, Bojana Atanasovska

 If you are interested in more information about tax and NI in the UK, read through this helpful guide.

-Let’s take a look at what is the average income in London and the UK based on your education level, gender, age and the industry you work in.
+Let’s look at what is the average income in London and the UK.
+The analysis will be done based on your education level, gender, age and the industry you work in.

-The average wage in London for graduates is £37,579 with additional cash compensation of £6,824, Glassdoor estimates.
+The average wage in London for graduates is £37,579.
+This is together with extra cash compensation of £6,824, Glassdoor estimates.

 The figures across the UK are slightly lower: